Category Archives: Uncategorized

 Kathy sells mostly sweaters during her fall shows, but makes tote bags, baby sweaters, and rugs for her summer shows.

-If you’re interested in seeing more of Kathy’s work, check out her Etsy shop, or visit her booth at the Erie Guild of Craftsmen Fall Show!
+If you’re interested in seeing more of Kathy’s work visit her booth at local craft shows and the Erie Guild of Craftsmen Fall Show !

 Evelyn Mayer